benyam7/Shoot-the-Duck-Game/README.md

 # Shoot-the-Duck-Game
-simple game made in java, where player hit the duck using arrow while saving himself/herself from the duck's egg.
+simple game made in java, where player hits the duck using arrow while saving himself/herself from the duck's egg.